Muzammal-Naseer/Muzammal-Naseer/README.md

 ### Hi there 👋

-- 🔭 I’m working on Transformers, adversarial attacks and defenses and out of distribution generalization.
+- 🔭 I am working on Explainability, Self-supervision, Generative modeling, and Network optimization for image/video understanding, network training stability, adversarial attacks/defenses, domain generalization, and privacy-preserving.
-- 🌱 I’m currently learning how to live 😄
+- 🌱 You are welcome to explore my research work along with the provided code below.
+Six of the papers are accepted as Oral/Spotlight at ICLR, NeurIPS, CVPR, BMVC, and ACCV.
 - 📫 How to reach me: muz.pak@gmail.com
 - ⚡ Fun fact: I am really into fitness and thinking to join GYM for quite some time now.